pete55104/mylr/README.md

 ###Were this to turn into a product
-  (ie build your own virtual living room) we'd want more privacy options.
-  People might actually want to do this.
+  (ie build your own virtual living room) we'd want more privacy options People might actually want to do this.
 Why would you not want your own private gated social community?
   This is not an original thought.
 Venture capital has most assuredly been wasted on this idea already.
   The secret to having a good message board is
     interesting people
     good moderation